duncanmcclean/simple-commerce/docs/gateways/paypal.md

 However, bear in mind that where-ever you use that tag, the customer will be redirected away from your site.
 So it's probably best to have it sitting on it's own page.

+### Handling the redirect back to your site

+On the return back to your site from PayPal, you can have customers redirected to seperate URLs, depending on whether the payment was successful or failed/cancelled.

+The `redirect` parameter on the `sc:checkout:paypal` tag will handle the successful payment redirects.

+Where as `error_redirect` will handle any other payment states.

 ## On-site payment flow

 Set the gateway configuretion to use on-site mode: